NicoOhler/Notes/Informatik/Brain Computation/Learning in the Brain.md

-+ biologically plausible [brain models](Brain%20Models/Brain%20Models.md) are hard to interpret
-+ can we learn from regular [Machine Learning](../Machine%20Learning/Machine%20Learning.md) instead?
++ open questions about the brain based on regular [Machine Learning](../Machine%20Learning/Machine%20Learning.md)
+	+ what is its objective function?
+	+ what is its learning mechanism?
+	+ how is credit assigned?
 + relation between ANNs and the brain
 	+ brain and ANNs
 		+ overparameterized networks of simple, identical units